Creating a web service client

 Officially supported protocols

-- REST: the Moodle REST server accepts GET/POST parameters and return XML/JSON values.
+- The Moodle REST server accepts GET/POST parameters and return XML/JSON values.
 This server is not RESTfull.

-- XML-RPC: the Moodle XML-RPC server is based on Zend XML-RPC server.
+- The Moodle XML-RPC server is based on Zend XML-RPC server.
 Zend also publishes a Zend XML-RPC client.

 Demo client examples